 - Set of 9 colors and 1 blender pen, with flexible...

-Even if you end up spilling water, you can rest assured – your inks won’t bleed to lower pages of your journal.
+Even if you end up spilling water, you can rest assured – your inks won’t bleed to the lower pages of your journal.
 You can create complicated patterns and draw complex elements with ease using these pens.
 The black ink is simply stunning and wonderful to use as well.
 The tips are strong enough for heavy use, and the colors themselves are punchy and vibrant.

 The Fude, as it is known in bullet journaling circles, has gained something of a reputation.
-The pigmented, black, water based inks are not only perfect for bullet journaling, but are also equally useful for all sorts of artistic activities.
-An increase or decrease in pressure can give you fine, extra-fine or medium levels of width – so a single pen can effectively do the job of three!
+The pigmented, black, water-based inks are not only perfect for bullet journaling but are also equally useful for all sorts of artistic activities.
+An increase or decrease in pressure can give you fine, extra-fine, or medium levels of width – so a single pen can effectively do the job of three!